Charles E W Bean, Diaries, AWM38 3DRL 606/32/1 - 1915 - Part 1

 T. trenches.
 Heavy bombing

-thro night & heavy c- attack
+thro night & heavy c-attack

-at daylight was repulsed
+at daylight wh repulsed

 w much loss.
 During